coconut2015/agg-tutorial/doxygen/path_3.md

 The algorithm that determines the curve orientation is pretty simple.
 See https://en.wikipedia.org/wiki/Curve_orientation

-An alternative possible approach is to use the even-odd filling.
+An alternative approach to the path ordering is to use the even-odd filling.

 SVG's path element has the similar behavior.